 REGISTRATION AND PRESCHOOL REQUIREMENTS SSUSD State Preschool Program is available to children 3 through 4 years of age from low income families.
-The child must be three on or before September 1st of the year that they are enrolled in and on their first date of attendance.
+The child must be three on or before their first date of attendance.
 The registration process and parent orientation must be completed by the first day of attendance.
 To register, a family must: 1.
-Complete a registration packet Health and Social Services Referral List Notification of Parents’ Rights LIC 995 Personal Rights LIC 613A Child’s Preadmission Health History LIC 702 Consent for Emergency Medical Treatment LIC 627 Identification and Emergency Information LIC 700 Parent Advisory Committee Contact Sheet Celebration and Holidays Questionnaire Family Education Topic Questionnaire Application for Free and Reduced-Price Meals Admissions Agreement 2.
+Complete a registration packet Health and Social Services Referral List Notification of Parents’ Rights LIC 995 Personal Rights LIC 613A Child’s Preadmission Health History LIC 702 Consent for Emergency Medical Treatment LIC 627 Identification and Emergency Information LIC 700 Parent Advisory Committee Contact Sheet Celebration and Holidays Questionnaire Family Education Topic Questionnaire Admissions Agreement 2.
 Provide proof of up-to-date immunizations 3.
 Provide documentation to prove all sources of income for the family 4.
 Provide documentation to prove family size The parent shall provide the names of the parents and the names, gender and birthdates of the children identified in the family and supporting documentation to prove family size 6.
 Provide documentation to prove relationship to the child 7.
 Provide proof of address 8.
 Provide a release of authorization to contact employers to verify employment information 9.
-Meet with the supervisor for certification 10.
+Meet with the program administrator for certification 10.
 Provide a completed physical within 30 days of enrollment LIC 701 11.
 Provide a Needs and Services Plan for children with special needs 12.
 Attend a family orientation prior to attendance

 Acceptable documentation may vary per family and situation.
 For further clarification, you may access the Eligibility Regulations on the California Department of Education website at http://www.cde.ca.gov/sp/cd/lr/documents/title5.doc.